hsabiu/JSF2CRUDApp/README.txt

 Alternatively, you can use a GUI application such as MySQL Workbench or Sequel Pro to import the data.
 For example, in MySQL Workbench, you can use the steps below:

-    - File -> Open SQL Script... -> Select the peopleware.sql from your filesystem -> and run the script
+    - File -> Open SQL Script -> Select the peopleware.sql from your filesystem -> and run the script

 4. Testing the application